Concise history from Phil Butler's 'War Prizes':

 AM220 Messerschmitt Me 163B W Nr 191914 (?)

 Aircraft of JG 400.
 Surrendered at Husum and shipped to the RAE.
 Despatched from Farnborough to No. 6 MU, Brize Norton, on 1st August 1945.
 Recorded at No.6 MU in the Census of 21st March 1946 and despatched to No. 47 MU, Sealand, on 17th June.
 Crated at Sealand for shipment to Canada and left Salford Docks aboard the SS Manchester Commerce on 28th August 1946, arriving a Montreal on 9th September.
 Later stored in various locations until arriving at Rockcliffe where it is currently on display at the CNAC with the code 'Yellow 26'.
-There is some doubt about the correction Werk Nummer of this aircraft which has also been reported both as 191913 and 191916.
+There is some doubt about the correction Werknummer of this aircraft which has also been reported both as 191913 and 191914. [but that uncertainty is now resolved]

-Before we look at the museum life of 191916, first an explanation of the organisation of the Canadian museum system.
+Before we look at the museum life of 191914, first an explanation of the organisation of the Canadian museum system, courtesy of John Hugh Boyd (Canada).
 Since 1964, all government-owned museum aircraft are owned and controled by the Canadian National Aeronautical Collection.
 The CNAC collection was the amalgation of the RCAF's collection, the Canadian War Museum and the National Aviation Museum.
-The CNAC allocates aircraft to be displayed, as appropriate, at a number of various National Museums.
-Most are displayed at the Canadian Aviation Musuem at CFB Rockcliffe just outside of Ottawa.
+The CNAC allocates aircraft to be displayed at a number of National Museums.
+Most are displayed at the Canadian Aviation Museum at CFB Rockcliffe just outside Ottawa.
 Some are displayed at the Canadian War Museum in downtown Ottawa while others are displayed at the Canadian National Museum of Science and Technology on the outskirts of Ottawa.
-Others are on loan to various collections and museums thoughout North America.
-Several are on display at the Smithonian (NASM), as well as the Canadian Warplanes Heritage Museum in Hamilton, Ontario.
-Information courtesy of John Hugh Boyd (Canada)
+Others are on loan to various collections and museums throughout North America.
+Several are on display at the Smithsonian (NASM), as well as the Canadian Warplanes Heritage Museum in Hamilton, Ontario.

 The Canadian War Museum is located in the city of Ottawa, and covers the whole range of military warfare of the last two centuries.
 Currently, they appear to have a limited collection of aircraft (Spitfire, Sopwith Snipe, piloted V-1).

 The Komet arrived here on 15 November 1964.
 Its condition was described as almost entirely in original condition and required only minor restoration and refinishing.
-It was refinished in markings of 1./JG400 here (incorrect, since it was a aircraft of II./JG400).
+It was refinished in markings of 1.
+Staffel / JG400 here.
+This is not correct, since it was an aircraft operated by II.
+Gruppe / JG400.

 It was transferred to the National Aviation Museum at a yet unknown date.